 Warm floors have been around for a very long time.
 The Roman Empire was known for its luxurious public baths* with hot water springs that circulated warm water under the marble floors.

 Nowadays, you don't need a hot water spring in your backyard to enjoy the comfort of Roman bath floors.

 A thin electric mat installed in thinset cement or self-leveling cement, controlled by a timer-thermostat with an in-floor sensor will cost $500-to-$600 for an average size bathroom and it will operate on less than 10 cents a day of electricity.

 Conceptually, these products are very similar to electric blankets.
 They are made of a heat resistance wire that serpentines over a supporting material.
 They are safe, relatively easy to install, and extremely energy efficient.
-Products sold by WarmlyYours.com Inc. (www.WarmlyYours.com ), DK Heating Systems (www.dkheating.com ), and NuHeat (www.nuheat.com) have been installed for approximately 10 years in Europe and in north America.
-In the last two years Heatway Inc (www.heatway.com) and Flextherm Inc. (www.flextherm.com) have introduced new products in the US market.
+Products sold by WarmlyYours.com Inc. (www.WarmlyYours.com ), DK Heating Systems (www.dkheating.com ), and NuHeat (www.nuheat.com) have been installed for approximately 10 years in Europe and North America.
+In the last two years, Heatway Inc (www.heatway.com) and Flextherm Inc. (www.flextherm.com) have introduced new products in the US market.

-With so much choice in the market, the DIY consumer is having a harder time to choose.
+With so much choice in the market, the DIY consumer is having a harder time choosing.
 Once installed the product is hidden under the floor.
-Even the thermostat can be hidden in a closet since it functions with a sensor in the floor and it does not measure the air temperature.
+Even the thermostat can be hidden in a closet since it functions with a sensor on the floor and it does not measure the air temperature.

 Products of equal watt/ sq. ft. will warm the floor to the same temperature and at the same speed.